 - The general population, with the multitude of individuals, employees and family businesses who are motivated and ready to support and implement needed action.

-There are many motivated and ready-to-go actors in these groups who feel underutilized for concerted action on climate change and biodiversity.
+There are many motivated and ready-to-go actors in these groups who feel underutilized (able but powerless) for concerted action and solutions on climate change.

 The climate solutions network's activities apply to the following 10 key technical solution clusters in every corner across the globe.

 🔑 The 10 Technical Solution Clusters

 The technical action & solution clusters provide specific technical know-how to support country based climate action.
 Within a globally collaborative network technical solutions can be easily called upon for local application.